JeremySCook/esp8266-garage-control/code/README.md

 Change ssid and password around to match your system.

-Ignore the "original code" bit as it's there for reference on what doesn't work.
+Ignore the "oldrev" bit as it's there for reference on what doesn't work.

 Code is based on [Brian Lough's work found here](https://github.com/witnessmenow/WiFi-WFH-Indicator/tree/master/WFH_SIGN_WIFI_WEB).
 Thanks so much for your help getting this to run, Brian!